slegec/LMS_Grabber/Readme.md

 ###Required Python Libraries

-*selenium
+-selenium

 ###Other required tools

-*wget
+-wget

 Run the program in a CMD window.

 The user should be prompted to enter the following information:

-*LMS Username and password
+-LMS Username and password
-*Select which courses to downloaded
+-Select which courses to downloaded
-*Max file size allowed
+-Max file size allowed
-*File download location
+-File download location